nzakas/understandinges6/manuscript/01-The-Basics.md

 var newIndent = indent.repeat(++indentLevel);
 ```

+## Other Regular Expression Changes

+Regular expressions are an important part of working with strings in JavaScript, and like many parts of the language, haven't really changed very much in recent versions.
+ECMAScript 6, however, made several improvements to regular expressions to go along with the updates to strings.

 ### The Regular Expression y Flag

 ECMAScript 6 standardized the `y` flag after it had been implemented in Firefox as a proprietary extension to regular expressions.
 The `y` (sticky) flag indicates that the next match should be made starting with the value of `lastIndex` on the regular expression.